 About our Aircraft

-The club currently operates a fleet of five aircraft which offer training and touring opportunities to both students and experienced pilots.
+The club currently operates a fleet of four aircraft which offer training and touring opportunities to both students and experienced pilots.

 If you book one of our four seat Cessna 172s up to two passengers can ride along with you during the lesson!

 |Cessna C172 SP (4 Seats)|